 On 26 September, The Paris Appeals Court requested further information from the ICTR stating that it could not make a decision on the basis of the information provided.

-On 20 November 2007, the ICTR decided to decline jurisdiction over this affair in favour of the French judicial authorities.
+On 20 November 2007, the ICTR decided to decline jurisdiction over this case in favour of the French judicial authorities.

-On 20 February 2008, the French authorities agreed to try Wenceslas Munyeshkaya and Bucyibaruta in France.
+On 20 February 2008, the French authorities agreed to try Munyeshyaka and Bucyibaruta in France.
+Both suspects were arrested, and subsequently released under judicial supervision for the time of the investigation.

 Trial Watch would like to remind its users that any person charged by national or international authorities is presumed innocent until proven guilty.